 Pay.
 Personal leave starts with use of accrued vacation and personal floating holidays.
 No sick time is paid during personal leave.
 After accrued vacation and personal floating holidays have been paid, the leave continues as unpaid leave.

 Benefits.
 An individual on a personal leave can continue certain benefits by paying the full premium for the insurance, including the portion otherwise paid by the University.
 Only health, dental and vision benefits continue to be available.

 Certification.
 A letter explaining the purpose of the personal leave is to accompany the application, describing the travel, research, or program of self- development related to University employment to be undertaken during the leave.
-A personal leave to continue leave of absence for medical or family care requires medical certification of the need for the extension to a personal leave.
+A personal leave used to continue a leave of absence for medical or family care requires medical certification to support the extension to a personal leave.

 Approval.
 The employee’s supervisor approves the payment of paid time benefits, the holding of the job, and a recommendation for the leave.
-Confirmation by the Office of Human Resources Benefits Division is required to begin the leave.
+Confirmation by the Office of Human Resources is required to begin the leave.